kaivalyar/HistManager/README.md

 #### 2. Creating Environments
 Creating two environments:
-  1. SudoInstalls - for doing all installation related work, will contain multiple `sudo apt-get` commands
+  1. SudoInstalls - for doing all installation related work (could contain multiple `sudo apt-get` commands), and
-  2. CS101 - for doing all work related to college course CS101, will probably be a software project And then initialising the terminal session as a 'CS101' environment
+  2. CS101 - for doing all work related to college course CS101 (could be a course related software project),

+And then initialising the terminal session as a 'CS101' environment
 ```
 Welcome.